junaidsiddiqi/junaidsiddiqi/README.md

  I've been spending a lot of my time outside of class building projects and getting hands-on experience because I learn best by actually doing things.

-You'll find a mix of stuff in my repos — security labs, network simulations, web apps, and some data projects too.
+You'll find a mix of stuff in my repos — security labs, network simulations, web apps, and some coding & data projects too.
 Each one taught me something new and pushed me to think through real problems.

 Right now I'm looking for opportunities in cybersecurity or IT support where I can actually contribute and keep growing.
 If something here catches your eye, feel free to reach out!